ClusterHQ/flocker/docs/using/installing/index.rst

 Using Rackspace
 ---------------

-# TODO Change this to use CentOS 7

 # TODO Remove tasks only used by the Fedora 20 instructions

 Another way to get a Flocker cluster running is to use Rackspace.
 You'll probably want to setup at least two nodes.

 #.
-Create a new Cloud Server running Fedora 20
+Create a new Cloud Server running CentOS 7:

    * Visit https://mycloud.rackspace.com
    * Click "Create Server".
-   * Choose the Fedora 20 Linux distribution as your image.
+   * Choose the CentOS 7 Linux distribution as your image.
    * Choose a Flavor.
      We recommend at least "8 GB General Purpose v1".
-   * Add your SSH key
+   * Add your SSH key.

 #.
-SSH in
+SSH in:

    You can find the IP in the Server Details page after it is created.